source-repo/use-reactive/README.md

 `useReactive` is a custom React hook that provides a reactive state object.

-Methods on this object use `this` to access members, enabling an object-oriented approach to encapsulating data and behavior.
+Methods on the object use `this` to access members, enabling an object-oriented approach to encapsulating data and behavior.

 You can `subscribe` to property changes.